WiIIson/EMGFlow-Python-Package/README.md

 [![Downloads](https://static.pepy.tech/badge/EMGFlow/month)](https://pepy.tech/project/EMGFlow)
 [![Downloads](https://static.pepy.tech/badge/EMGFlow)](https://pepy.tech/project/EMGFlow)

-The open workflow for EMG signal processing and feature extraction.

-**EMGFlow** is a Python package for researchers and clinicians to engage in signal processing.
-EMGFlow provides a broad range of functions to meet your EMG signal processing needs, without prescribing a specific workflow.
-EMGFlow follows open standards of data processing, such as CSV files and Pandas data frames to allow easy integration.
-With functions to extract 33 different features according to your needs, EMGFlow provides a uniquely deep feature extraction.

-EMGFlow also includes an easy method for producing detailed graphs of EMG signals in large quantities.

-The simple navigation menu allows you to switch between which files you see as well as which layers are overlayed:
+A Python package for preprocessing and feature extraction of surface electromyography (sEMG) signals.

+_EMGFlow_ streamlines end-to-end sEMG analysis for research and clinical workflows.
+It is designed for batch processing of large datasets typical in machine learning, extracting a comprehensive set of 33 time- and frequency-domain features.
+The package uses Pandas DataFrames throughout for interoperability and supports flexible file selection with regular expressions.
+An interactive dashboard visualises signals at each preprocessing stage to aid decisions.

+_EMGFlow_ includes a Shiny dashboard for visualising preprocessing effects.
+Pipeline steps can be overlaid or shown individually, and files are selected from a drop-down menu.
+A checkbox toggles between a time-domain amplitude view and a spectral view:

 ![Example 1](https://github.com/WiIIson/EMGFlow-Python-Package/blob/main/EMGFlow_GUI.webp?raw=true)

 ## Statement Of Need

-While several packages exist for processing physiological and neurological signals, support for surface electromyography (sEMG) has remained limited.
-Many packages lack a comprehensive set of features that can be extracted from sEMG data, leaving researchers to use a patchwork of tools.
-Other packages are orientated around event detection in individual recordings and use GUI-based workflow that requires greater manual intervention.
-While this design works well for single person recordings, it complicates the extraction of features from large datasets, such as those common to machine learning.
+Although several packages process physiological and neurological signals, support for sEMG has remained limited.
+Many lack a comprehensive feature set for sEMG, forcing researchers to use a patchwork of tools.
+Others focus on event detection with GUI-centric workflows that suit continuous recordings of a single participant, but complicate batch feature extraction common in machine learning.

-The EMGFlow package – a portmanteau of EMG and Workflow - fills this gap.
-Our package provides a flexible pipeline for the extraction of a wide range of sEMG features, with a scalable design that is suited to the processing of large datasets.
+_EMGFlow_, a portmanteau of EMG and Workflow, fills this gap by providing a flexible pipeline for extracting a wide range of sEMG features, with a scalable design suited for large datasets.

 ## Example

 As a quick example, the following will create a feature file, and create a plot of the "EMG_zyg" column:

 ```python
 import EMGFlow as ef